sshh12/terrain-diffusion-app/README.md

 At a high level:

-1. Create a netlify static app from this repo (or host it yourself `yarn build`, although you'll need replicate the `api/` function)
+1. Create a netlify static app from this repo
 2. Create an app on https://ably.io/ (free tier works) and set the environment variable `ABLY_API_KEY`
-3. Create an https://modal.com/ app and `modal deploy worker.modalapp`
+3. Create an https://modal.com/ app and `cd modal && modal deploy modal_app`
-4. On a machine with a GPU run `worker/worker.py`

 Feel free to create an issue if you want help setting this up.
 This app should work fairly seamlessly for any [diffusers](https://huggingface.co/docs/diffusers/index) model.